MaterializeInc/materialize/.github/pull_request_template.md

 Which of the following best describes the motivation behind this PR?

-  * This PR fixes a recognized bug.
-[Link to issue.]
+  * This PR fixes a recognized bug: [Link to issue.]

-  * This PR adds a known-desirable feature.
-[Link to issue.]
+  * This PR adds a known-desirable feature: [Link to issue.]

   * This PR fixes a previously unreported bug.